gamedevnifemi/gameteam/README.md

-# Medieval vs Fantasy Card Combat Game
+# Black Forest Card Combat Game

 ##### Workflow
 First you need to clone repository.
 By default you are in main branch.